Advertiser Disclosure

 Gold Medallions earn 8 miles per dollar, excluding the taxes on each ticket.
 If your ticket is $100 and $10 of that is taxes, you’d earn miles only on the $90, which in this case would be 720 SkyMiles.

-If you look at the amount of money that’s required to be spent to earn Gold, which is $8,000, this would mean that one would earn 64,000 SkyMiles a year by spending the minimum amount.
-Looking at this, that’s roughly 4 one-way economy class tickets or 1 round-trip domestic first class ticket, but that’s a very rough estimate since Delta now has a dynamic pricing system where users can no longer refer to an award chart.
+If you earned all your MQDs through spending with Delta, you would need to spend $10,000 in a calendar year, which would earn 80,000 SkyMiles a year by spending just that minimum amount.
+Looking at this, that’s roughly 4 one-way economy class tickets or 1 round-trip domestic first class ticket.
+That’s a very rough estimate since Delta now has a dynamic pricing system, and users can no longer refer to an award chart.

 Unlimited Complimentary Upgrades ($400 Value)

-Just like United and Alaska, all elites on Delta receive the opportunity for unlimited domestic and local international upgrades, according to their status and type of ticket.
+Just like United and Alaska, all elites on Delta have the opportunity for unlimited domestic and local international upgrades according to their status and type of ticket.

 In general, you receive upgrades on all paid tickets (except E fares, which is basic economy), award tickets, Miles + Cash, and Pay with Miles tickets.

-Delta One is Delta’s most coveted upgrade opportunity — these are lie-flat seats, typically to premium destinations such as New York (JFK) to Los Angeles (LAX) or San Francisco (SFO), or certain cities to Hawaii.
+Delta One is Delta’s most coveted upgrade opportunity.
+These are lie-flat seats, typically found on premium routes such as New York (JFK) to Los Angeles (LAX) or San Francisco (SFO), or certain cities in Hawaii.
 Gold Medallions can receive these upgrades on the day of departure only, which means you’ll need to wait until you’re at the airport to see if you’ve cleared.

 For domestic upgrades into first class, Golds can receive these beginning 72 hours (3 days) before departure.
-Typically, these upgrades would be for routes that aren’t hub to hub, or on off-days, such as mid-week or during weekends.
+Typically, these upgrades are for routes that aren’t hub to hub or are on off-days, such as mid-week or during weekends.

 Delta Air Lines First Class